0xluckycoder/ecommerce/README.md

 ### Backend

+- [x] - when signin if user is not initial redirect to vendor dashboard
+- [ ] - after submitting vendor attributes redirect users to vendor dashboard
+- [/] - show loading
+- [x] - on /vendor/account-setup page load users should redirect to vendor dashboard if user is not initial

+make the frontend state larger by also saving user attributes & store details

 - [x] - create a simple REST API with mongodb
 - [/] - Handle Errors properly
         - example - https://github.com/CodingGarden/inventory-app/blob/master/backend/src/middlewares.js